simplehostingserverd/truckingweight/Information/NETLIFY_DEPLOYMENT_GUIDE.md

 **CONFIDENTIAL DOCUMENT - FOR INTERNAL USE ONLY**

-© 2025 Cosmo Exploit Group LLC.
-All Rights Reserved.
+© 2025 Cargo Scale Pro Inc. All Rights Reserved.
 Designed and built by Michael Anthony Trevino Jr., Lead Full-Stack Developer